Primary biliary cholangitis (PBC) probably results from an autoimmune reaction.

 If PBC is suspected, doctors do liver tests, imaging tests, and blood tests to check for antibodies to mitochondria.

 Imaging tests Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more are done to check for abnormalities or blockages in bile ducts outside the liver.
-These tests include magnetic resonance imaging (MRI) of the bile duct system (called magnetic resonance cholangiography) and often ultrasonography.
-If results of these tests are not clear, endoscopic retrograde cholangiopancreatography may be done.
+These tests include magnetic resonance imaging (MRI) of the bile duct system (called magnetic resonance cholangiopancreatography, or MRCP) and often ultrasonography.
+If results of these tests are not clear, endoscopic retrograde cholangiopancreatography (ERCP) may be done.
 For this procedure, an x-ray is taken after a substance that can be seen on x-rays (contrast agent) is injected through a viewing tube (endoscope) inserted through the mouth into the bile ducts.
 Finding no blockages outside the liver means that the liver is the site of the problem and thus supports the diagnosis of PBC.

 A liver biopsy Biopsy of the Liver Doctors can obtain a sample of liver tissue during exploratory surgery, but more often they obtain a sample by inserting a hollow needle through the person's skin and into the liver.
 This type... read more (removal of a tissue sample for examination under a microscope) is usually done to confirm the diagnosis.
 Biopsy also helps doctors determine how advanced the disorder is (the stage).

-Prognosis of PBC
+Prognosis for PBC

 Primary biliary cholangitis usually progresses slowly, although how fast it progresses varies greatly.
 Symptoms may not appear for 2 years or for up to 10 to 15 years.
 Some people become very ill in 3 to 5 years.
 Once symptoms develop, life expectancy is about 10 years.
 Certain characteristics suggest that the disorder will progress quickly: